RESEARCH STARTER

 Many social scientists adopt a neutral stance on globalization while attempting to elucidate both the benefits and the detriments of current and historical trends.
 Within the larger public debate, there are those who believe that globalization will eventually lead to a utopian world society, while others believe that it will cause the obliteration of less dominant cultures in favor of more economically developed ones and potentially exacerbate economic inequality.

 Throughout history, governments have been viewed as the principal agents of globalization.
-In recent decades, however, multinational corporations have become a more important force in economic and environmental globalization.
+However, multinational corporations have become a more important force in economic and environmental globalization.
 Many of these companies have reached into new global markets in their efforts to discover sources of new revenue.
 Meanwhile, major supply chain disruptions, such as the one caused by the COVID-19 pandemic of the early 2020s, have led some businesses to reconsider the costs and benefits of multinational operations.

 Understanding the Discussion